Download English PDF, 2.7MB, PDF

 You will be prescribed two types of medications before the procedure:

-- Laxatives to clear your bowels before
+- Laxatives to clear your bowels before the appointment

 - Short course of antibiotics (three days or less)